 Most betting activities on the Betfair betting exchange are handled over the Internet.
 If punters want to access the website with their mobile devices, there is a mobile app available for Android and iOS devices through the appropriate app stores.
 For punters who use other mobile operating systems, access to the website can be obtained by simply using a standard web browser and the website’s URL address.

 Betfair currently lists seven different banking options.
 They include POLi, BPay, nab, Credit Union Transfer, bank transfer, VISA and MasterCard.
-At a minimum, withdraw requests will take 1-3 days to be processed, depending on the banking method chosen by the punter.
+At a minimum, withdrawal requests will take 1-3 days to be processed, depending on the banking method chosen by the punter.

 In this kind of gaming environment, customer service provides additional services related to customer disputes.
 Many of these disputes occur because punters fail to completely understand the terms and conditions related to exchange betting.
 For normal customer service issues, representatives are available seven days a week, from 8:00 am – 10:00 pm, via a live chat option, email or phone.